 Yesterday I wrote about my relatively new goal-making process that helped me actually keep my 2015 new year’s resolutions… well, most of them.
 Granted, last year, I made the goals in march, soooo I only had to keep them for 10 months.
 (Win!
 I’d highly recommend that.)
 Haha Going for the gold this year and making my 2016 goals in January to keep for 12 months…

 I used that same process and made one specific, measurable goal in each of the following 7 categories from Zig Ziglar’s Wheel of Life.
 His idea behind the wheel of life is that each person has these 7 parts of their lives.
 This pie chart shows them all as equal but really, it’s not the right type of picture for the concept.
 We are spiritual beings with souls.
 That is our whole self.
 And then we have this physical body that matters for, you know, living and stuff.
 And we go about our managing our careers and finances.
 All the while maintaing some sort of relationships, whether they’re good or bad, with family and other people around us.
 You get the idea.
 You are made up of more than your job or your friends or your bank account.

 I liked making one goal in each of these 7 categories last year, so I’m doing that again.
 But, you could definitely choose to focus on one goal in just 3 or 4 of the categories if you wanted!
 These categories are just to get you thinking.
 (Image source)

 Not gonna lie, I get a little nervous to put all my goals out there!
-But, a friend encouraged me to blog them last year, and I think accountability of other people knowing what I was aiming for really helped me to stay the course.
+But, a friend encouraged me to blog them last year, and I think accountability of other people knowing really helped me to stay the course.

 2016 Goals: Spiritual